 Most states take between one to two months on average to complete a non-MAGI eligibility determination (Figure 3 and Appendix Table 1).
 Half of the 44 states able to provide these data reported that non-MAGI eligibility determinations take an average of 31 to 60 days to complete (Figure 3).
 Federal rules allow states up to 90 days to complete disability-related Medicaid eligibility determinations.
 Unlike MAGI eligibility determinations, which many states now make in “real time,” all aspects of non-MAGI eligibility determinations cannot be easily automated or verified through electronic data sources.
 Nearly 232,000 non-MAGI applications were pending an eligibility determination as of January 1, 2022, across the 32 states able to report these data.
-States may have a backlog of pending applications to process due to an increase in applications during the PHE and accompanying economic downturn as well as staffing shortages and increased demands on staff time for pandemic response efforts.
 CMS expects states to prioritize processing new applications while the PHE is still in effect, to complete eligibility determinations on all pending disability-related applications received during the PHE within three months after the PHE ends, and to resume timely eligibility determinations for all applications with four months after the PHE ends.

 Most states require paper documentation from non-MAGI applicants or enrollees to verify income and/or assets only if electronic data sources are unavailable.
 Specifically, 43 states adopt this verification policy for income, and 36 do so for assets.
 Two states (ND, RI) always require paper documentation to verify income, and five states (CT, GA, MN, RI, WY) always require paper documentation to verify assets.
 Increased reliance on electronic data sources, where available, and decreased reliance on paper documentation can shorten application processing times and alleviate administrative burdens on applicants and state staff.
 A couple of states noted that assets were being disregarded under Medicaid emergency authorities to streamline eligibility determinations during the PHE.